LivingLogic/LivingLogic.Python.xist/README.rst

 *	:mod:`ll.sisyphus` provides classes for running Python scripts as cron jobs.

+*	:mod:`ll.xml_codec` contains a complete codec for encoding and decoding XML.

+*	:mod:`ll.astyle` can be used for colored terminal output (via ANSI escape sequences).

 *	:mod:`ll.daemon` can be used on UNIX to fork a daemon process.

-*	:mod:`ll.xml_codec` contains a complete codec for encoding and decoding XML.

 Documentation